 Slow and steady wins the race, but the world is dominated by get rich quick-types.

 We speak often of trust, it is the central element to any genuine relationship or brotherhood.
-Of Phired Up’s four pillars of social excellence, it is “vulnerability” that those I teach recruitment or the four pillars to most associate with trust.
-Being vulnerable, or being one others are vulnerable with, is an ultimate “tell” that trust is present, and yet is so rare that vulnerability is rewarded in the workplace.
+Being vulnerable, or being one others are vulnerable with, is an ultimate “tell” that trust is present, and yet vulnerability is so rarely rewarded in the workplace.

 Opportunities for bold progress are abundant and tragically under-exploited.

 Whereas you may choose to be honest in the present, others will choose short-term dishonesty to avoid the pain of their failure.
-Every boss wants honest employees, but few, and I mean very, very few, have the courage to fail with their employees.
-You will be a scapegoat because you don’t play the game; you will be fired first.
-It’s the way trust works.
+Every leader wants honest colleagues, but few have the courage to fail with their team in a public spotlight.
+If you openly avoid playing this game; you run the risk of being the scapegoat.

 That being said. . .